mritsurgeon/Integrated-PII-Scanner-Veeam/readme.md

 # PII Scanner for Veeam

-A Python-based PII scanner that integrates with Veeam backup solutions, using GLiNER for accurate PII detection.
+A Python-based PII scanner that integrates with Veeam backup solutions, using GLiNER for accurate PII detection and generating comprehensive HTML reports.

 ## Key Features